Best Car Insurance in California

 - GEICO: $2,601 per year

 - Farmers: $2,991 per year

 An at-fault accident remains on your record for 3 to 5 years in California.
-Some insurers ignore accidents older than 3 years, while others ignore accidents older than 5 years.
+Some insurers ignore accidents older than three years, while others ignore accidents older than five years.
 Expect rates to continue dropping for every year you go without an accident.

 Car Insurance in California with Speeding Tickets

 Just like an at-fault accident, a speeding ticket can sharply increase rates in California.
 Insurers can only use a handful of factors to calculate premiums, and drivers with a speeding ticket typically pay 20% to 40% more for car insurance in California than drivers with a clean record.

 Not all speeding tickets are treated equally.
 Some insurers ignore a single speeding ticket, especially if it was a minor speeding ticket.
 Other insurers increase rates after your first speeding ticket, regardless of severity.

 Consider requesting a quote from the following insurance companies after receiving a speeding ticket in California: